uncsdss/DATA992-Summer-2025-Team1/README.md

 ## Literature Review

-Our literature review explores methods in intelligent search, metadata generation, hybrid retrieval, and topic modeling with a focus on GitHub-hosted API documentation.
-We examine techniques such as BERTopic, hybrid BERT/BM25 retrieval, knowledge graphs, and document expansion methods.
-These sources shape our strategy for improving search and classification within the NetApp documentation ecosystem.
+Our project explores NLP-based metadata generation to improve document retrieval from the NetApp BlueXP documentation set.
+The literature covers techniques in hybrid retrieval, taxonomy-driven metadata design, query reformulation, topic modeling, and automated tag evaluation.
+Together, these sources inform our approach of using BERT-based models (e.g., BERTopic, KeyBERT), LLM-driven summaries, and rule-based extraction to generate and validate metadata tags.

 See the [full literature review here](literature_review.md).